StephanRaab/DartPractice/README.md

 The object is to get at least 2 out of 3 darts in the bed.
 When you hit a target, with at least 2 darts, you get a drill hit.
 You need 5 drill hits on each target to close and finish the game.

+## Switching Practice

+Took the idea from Matador Darts: https://www.youtube.com/watch?v=KapqZl4OPzo Player throws first 2 darts at the 20 segment
+Single number = 1 point, treble = 3.

+Player then switches with the third dart
+1x @ 19, 18, 17, 16, 15
+Points on the switched segment are doubled (single/double = 2, treble = 6)

+**If you miss the switch segment, you score *0 points* for you visit!**

+Try to beat your previous score.

+## Post-It Game

+Attach post-it note to board.

+Throw 10 rounds at the note.

+*Max score: 30*

 ## Checkpoint-501
 Start at 501 and score as much as possible.